How Much Money Do You Need to Buy a House?

 Most homebuyers need money for three things: the down payment, closing costs, and a cash cushion after closing.
 The exact amount depends on the home price, loan type, and local fees.
 In many cases, the biggest mistake is budgeting only for the down payment and overlooking the rest.

-Many buyers focus on the monthly mortgage payment first.
+The monthly mortgage payment is often the first number people focus on.
 That makes sense, but it can also hide the real challenge: having enough cash upfront to complete the purchase without draining your savings.
 A home can look affordable on paper and still feel financially tight if you underestimate what you need before closing day.

-This is where a lot of first-time buyers get tripped up.
+A lot of first-time buyers get stuck here.
 The down payment is only one part of the equation.
 You also need to account for lender fees, title charges, prepaid taxes and insurance, and the amount of savings you want to keep for moving costs, repairs, and normal emergencies.
-This guide breaks down each part so you can estimate a realistic total before you shop for a home.
+The clearest way to plan is to estimate the full upfront total before you shop, then compare that number with what fits your budget each month and the payment range shown in the affordability calculator.

 Key Takeaways